-Variable costs include housing, transportation, food, books, and other personal expenses.
+Variable costs include food, housing, transportation, books, course materials, supplies, and equipment, and other personal expenses.
 The cost of meals on campus varies.
 The cost of books and personal expenses depends on the student's major and budget choices for leisure activities.
 Transportation costs vary by distance from the college and mode of transportation, including whether the student carpools.